Rod Liddle: Radio and print journalism

-Under Liddle's editorship, Today won a number of awards: a Sony Silver in 2002 for reports by Barnie Choudhury and Mike Thomson into the causes of race riots in the north of England; a Sony Bronze in 2003 for an investigation by Angus Stickler into paedophile priests; and an Amnesty International Media Award in 2003 for Gilligan's investigation into the sale of illegal landmines, an investigation that attracted a lengthy legal action.
+Under Liddle's editorship, Today won several awards: a Sony Silver in 2002 for reports by Barnie Choudhury and Mike Thomson into the causes of race riots in the north of England; a Sony Bronze in 2003 for an investigation by Angus Stickler into paedophile priests; and an Amnesty International Media Award in 2003 for Gilligan's investigation into the sale of illegal landmines, an investigation that attracted a lengthy legal action.

 While working for Today, Liddle also wrote a column for The Guardian.
-On 25 September 2002, referring to a march organised by the Countryside Alliance in defence of fox hunting, Liddle wrote that readers may have forgotten why they voted Labour in 1997, but would remember once they saw the people campaigning to save hunting.
+On 25 September 2002, referring in it to a march organised by the Countryside Alliance in defence of fox hunting, Liddle wrote that readers may have forgotten why they voted Labour in 1997, but would remember once they saw the people campaigning to save hunting.
 His column led The Daily Telegraph to accuse Liddle of bias and of endangering democracy.
 The BBC concluded that Liddle's comments breached his commitment to impartiality as a BBC programme editor, and gave him an ultimatum to stop writing his column or resign from his position on Today.
 He resigned on 30 September 2002.
-He said later that when he was editor he was ordered by BBC management to sack Frederick Forsyth from the show, and speculated that it was because of Forsyth's right wing political views.
+He said later that, when he was editor, he was ordered by BBC management to sack Frederick Forsyth from the programme, and speculated that it was because of Forsyth's right-wing political views.
 The BBC replied that the decision was made for editorial reasons.

-Liddle also courted controversy discussing the public and police's response to child pornography and highlighted the Pete Townshend case as a means to highlight problems with enforcing the law.
+Following his departure from Today, Liddle began writing regularly for The Spectator in October 2002.
+He continued to write regularly for The Spectator until his death.
+He continued to write for The Guardian and became an associate editor with The Spectator.
+He also wrote for the men's magazines GQ and Arena, and had a weekly column for The Sunday Times.

-Since January 2025 he has presented a Saturday morning show on Times Radio.
+Beginning in January 2025, he presented a Saturday morning show on Times Radio.